victorcana/PANAS/README.md

 - Input data
 The pipeline requires three files
-    - Directory with file(s) containing multiple amino acid sequences
+    - Directory with file(s) containing multiple amino acid sequences.
-    - Directory with file(s) containing multiple nucleotide sequences
+    - Directory with file(s) containing multiple nucleotide sequences.

-The pipeline Currently, get_organelle_from_reads.py was written for illumina pair-end/single-end data (fastq or fastq.gz).
-We recommend using adapter-trimmed raw reads without quality control.
-Usually, >1G per end is enough for plastome for most normal angiosperm samples, and >5G per end is enough for mitochondria genome assembly.
-Since v1.6.2, get_organelle_from_reads.py will automatically estimate the read data it needs, without user assignment nor data reducing (see flags --reduce-reads-for-coverage and --max-reads).
+    - Directory with file(s) containing orthologous groups.

 - Main Options
   - `-p` Directory containing protein(s) file(s) in Fasta format.
 If you ran OMA to obtain orthologous information, it can be used the "DB" file, only with the Fasta file.
 Required parameter.